Puerto Rico statehood movement: History

 Since the transfer of sovereignty of Puerto Rico from Spain to the United States, the relationship between Puerto Rico and the US has been debated by many.
 On April 11, 1899, the peace treaty between Spain and the USA (the 1898 Treaty of Paris) became effective, and established a military government in Puerto Rico.
 This was short lived, since the following year (April 2, 1900) Congress enacted the Foraker Act, which established a civil government and free trade between Puerto Rico and the USA.
 Puerto Ricans, although incapable of electing members of the territory's executive branch, were now able to elect their local representatives and a resident commissioner to the US Congress, who had a voice but no vote.
 In 1917, the enactment of the Jones-Shafroth Act the territory of Puerto Rico was organized and statutory US citizenship was granted to its residents.

 Since 1967, there have been several referendums, which included questions on statehood.
 Puerto Ricans chose not to alter the status quo in referendums until 2012.
 The 2012 referendum produced a more equivocal result.

 1967 referendum

 A referendum on the status of the island was held in Puerto Rico on July 23, 1967.
 Voters were given the choice between being a Commonwealth, statehood or independence.
-The majority of voters voted for Commonwealth status, with a voter turnout of 65.9%.
+The majority of voters voted for Commonwealth status while around 40% showed support for joining as a state, with a voter turnout of 65.9%.

+1993 referendum

 1998 referendum

 A referendum in December 1998 offered voters four political status options: statehood, independence, free association, and territorial commonwealth, plus "none of the above."
 The latter option won 50.5% of the vote, followed by statehood, with 46.6%.
 Turnout was 71%.